Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Diagnosis of HIV Infection in Infants and Children

-The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all individuals living with HIV.
-However, there are unique considerations for infants, children, and adolescents living with HIV, including:
+The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all individuals with HIV.
+However, there are unique considerations for infants, children, and adolescents with HIV, including:

 - The need to use HIV virologic tests to diagnose perinatal HIV infection in infants younger than 18 months old;